davidfstr/dafoster.net/_posts/2021-03-09-reliable-rendering-of-web-pages-that-view-concurrently-modified-data.md

 <img alt="Diagram: Every time Visitor B makes a change, an update is pushed to Visitor A in real-time, quickly bringing Visitor A's frontend up to date." src="/assets/2021/concurrent-rendering/6H-push-fresh-data-live.svg" class="sequence-diagram-h" />

-> Note: My last article explains in depth [how to setup such real-time updates over WebSocket in Django].
+> **Note:** My last article explains in depth [how to setup such real-time updates over WebSocket in Django using Channels].
+In Rails you'd use ActionCable.

-[how to setup such real-time updates over WebSocket in Django]: /articles/2021/03/02/real-time-updates-in-django-with-websockets-channels-and-pub-sub/
+[how to setup such real-time updates over WebSocket in Django using Channels]: /articles/2021/03/02/real-time-updates-in-django-with-websockets-channels-and-pub-sub/

 Additionally the backend must be prepared to **push even those changes that occur between when the backend templates a view and before the frontend has connected a WebSocket**:

 <img alt="Diagram: Changes made by Visitor B are buffered so that when Visitor A's socket connects later the change is still pushed to Visitor A." src="/assets/2021/concurrent-rendering/7H-push-fresh-data-buffered.svg" class="sequence-diagram-h" />

+> **Note:** Neither Django's Channels nor Rails' ActionCable provide out-of-the box support for observing events that occur during this critical time period.
+In the [Implementation](#implementation) section below I outline a technique of tracking the "timepoint" an event was generated at so that it can be buffered and delivered later reliably.

 Great!
 We've got a bulletproof design to quickly observe an accurate up-to-date state on the frontend.
 But it does seem to be rather complex...